tpayne/terraform-examples/README.md

 	terraform init && terraform plan && terraform apply -auto-approve

 You can delete all the resources using `terraform destroy -auto-approve`

+#### Running the Template samples
+These are still being created and verified.
+The ones present have not been verified as working as they will be changed based on getting all the samples created.

 Issues
 ------